jinnerbichler/flash-server/README.md

 This project basically wraps generic IOTA flash functionalities inside an Express web server, which makes it possible to build non-Javascript Flash applications.

-**IMPORTANT:** Please clone the repository in a recursive manner (i.e. `git clone --recursive https://github.com/jinnerbichler/flash-server`) in order to get all submodles in one shot.

 ## Configuration Parameters

 The following configrations can be done via setting the proper environment variable: